Bangladesh Krira Shikkha Protisthan cricket grounds

-There are four cricket grounds at the Bangladesh Krira Shikkha Protisthan national sports institute in Savar, Dhaka.
+There are four cricket grounds at the Bangladesh Krira Shikkha Protisthan (BKSP) national sports institute in Savar, Dhaka.
 As well as serving the needs of the BKSP's students, the grounds have also staged first-class and List A cricket matches in Bangladeshi domestic competitions since 2000, and several minor international matches.

 History

-The No 1 Ground was the first of the four grounds to be developed and was the first to be used for Bangladeshi domestic competitions in 2000.
+The No 1 Ground was the first of the four grounds to be developed and the first to be used for Bangladeshi domestic competitions in 2000.
 The facilities at the other three grounds have been upgraded in recent years with the help of the Bangladesh Cricket Board.
 Grounds 2, 3 and 4 are now regularly used for first-class and List A cricket.
-They serve as neutral grounds in domestic competitions.
+They serve as neutral venues in domestic competitions.

-Bangladesh Krira Shikkha Protisthan No 1 Ground
+BKSP No 1 Ground

 Situated on the right just inside the main entrance to the BKSP complex, the Bangladesh Krira Shikkha Protisthan No 1 Ground has been in operation since the late 1980s.
 It first staged matches in the Dhaka Premier Division senior limited-overs tournament in 1996.
 Its first international matches came in 1998: three warm-up matches for the Wills International Cup.

-The first first-class matches were in the National Cricket League in 2000–01, when the ground served as the home ground for Biman Bangladesh Airlines.
+The first first-class matches were played here in the National Cricket League in 2000–01, when the ground served as the home ground for Biman Bangladesh Airlines.
 The last first-class matches so far were in 2009–10.
-Bangladesh A also played first-class matches at the ground against the touring Pakistanis in 2001–02, and Sri Lanka A in 2005–06.
+Bangladesh A also played first-class matches at the ground against the touring Pakistan cricket team in 2001–02, and Sri Lanka A in 2005–06.
 The first List A matches were four in the one-day National Cricket League in 2000–01.
 The last were in 2008–09.

 In all, the ground has staged 10 first-class and 10 List A matches.

-Bangladesh Krira Shikkha Protisthan No 2 Ground
+BKSP No 2 Ground

 The other three grounds are located further inside the BKSP complex.
 Apart from matches in the major domestic competitions, all of the grounds are in constant use for minor matches.

 The Bangladesh Krira Shikkha Protisthan No 2 Ground hosted its first domestic first-class and List A matches in 2006.
 Bangladesh A also played two first-class matches there in 2010.
 Up to the end of the 2014–15 season the ground had staged 19 first-class, 21 List A and three Twenty20 matches.
 In 2011 it also held three matches in the qualifying series for the Women's Cricket World Cup.